MFS4711/Restaurant-Web-App/README.md

 # Acknowledgements
 <!-- Add a paragraph to show appreciation -->
 - SME Kevin - particularly for reviewing and resolving a UX feature related to table filtering
+- All of the Facilitators who have been invaluable throughout the course - Shelly, Vasi and Paul
+- The Coding Coaches - John and Roo - invaluable in resolving bugs
+- And my peers in my cohort as well Code Institute in general as my coding aptitude has exponentially increased in such a short space of time.
 ---

 [Return to top](#cedar--flame)